tomuench/wash_out/README.md

 But if you have a chance, please [http://stopsoap.com/](http://stopsoap.com/).

+## Informations about this fork
+Changed to work with Docuware C#-Webservices.
+It only changes the document style.

 ## Compatibility

 Rails 4.0 and higher is tested.
 Code is known to work with earlier versions but we don't bother testing outdated versions anymore - give it a try if you are THAT unlucky.